stevesheldon/ExceptionReflector/README.md

 ===========

 * This release will skip methods and classes with generic types.
 * There is always the chance that not all dependent dll's will be found.
-If this happens try copying your compiled dll into the same direvtory as the dll you want information about.
+If this happens try copying your compiled dll into the same directory as the dll you want information about.

 Acknowledgements